 Because to really know everyone in your audience, you need to have a complete and up-to-date view of how they’re engaging with you across every channel you’re using, from events and email to print and ads.

-And since each marketing channel produces its own customer data, it’s almost impossible to get a single view of your customers manually.
+And since each marketing channel produces its own data, it’s almost impossible to get a single view of your customers manually.